Collisional Dynamics of Stars and Dark Matter in Ultra-Faint Galaxies: Results

 \subsection{Heating of the dark matter cusp}

-In the following, we will discuss how collisions between dark matter and stars transfer heat to the dark matter cusp, which in turn flattens (similar to the process proposed in \citealt{El-Zant2001} for the case of dynamical friction between ``lumps'' of gas and dark matter).
+In the following, we will discuss how collisions between subsolar-mass dark matter particles and stars transfer heat (i.e., random kinetic energy) to the dark matter cusp, which in turn flattens.
+The mechanism is analogous to the one originally proposed in \citealt{El-Zant2001} for the case of dynamical friction between ``lumps'' of gas and dark matter.
 Figure~\ref{Fig:projected_densities} shows simulation snapshots at $t=0$, $0.5$, $1$ and $2\,\Gyr$ (left to right) for the three models with initial dynamical-to-stellar mass ratios of $\Ydynzero=3$, $10$ and $30$ (top to bottom).
 The dark matter surface density is color-coded in gray, with darker shades corresponding to higher surface densities.
 To reduce Poisson noise when computing the dark matter surface densities, for each choice of $\Ydynzero$, we have stacked the corresponding snapshots of all four random $N$-body realizations (see Sec.~\ref{Sec:NumericalSetup}).
 The locations of high-mass stars ($m_\star = 0.8\,\Msol$) and low-mass stars ($m_\star = 0.2\,\Msol$) are shown using blue and yellow points, respectively, and are taken from a single $N$-body realization.
 For the model with $\Ydynzero=3$ (top row), as time progresses, dark matter is depleted from the central regions as high-mass stars sink toward the center due to dynamical friction.
 The depletion of dark matter progresses more slowly for the models with initial dynamical-to-stellar mass ratios of $10$ and $30$ (central and bottom row).
-A video version of Fig.~\ref{Fig:projected_densities} for the model with $\Ydynzero=10$ is available as an \texttt{arXiv} ancillary file.
+A video version of Fig.~\ref{Fig:projected_densities} for the model with $\Ydynzero=10$ is available as an arXiv ancillary file.

 \emph{Cusp-to-core transformation.} To quantify the depletion of dark matter seen in Fig.~\ref{Fig:projected_densities}, in the left-hand panel of Fig.~\ref{Fig:core_density}, we show the radial dark matter density profiles $\rho_\mathrm{DM}(r)$ for the $t=2\,\Gyr$ snapshot (beyond $2\,\Gyr$, the dark matter densities evolve only weakly).
 For reference, the density profile in a dark matter-only control run (with a dark matter particle number matching that of the $\Ydynzero=3$ model) is shown in black.
 Density profiles corresponding to the $\Ydynzero=3$, $10$ and $30$ models are shown in orange, green and purple, respectively.
 The depletion of the central density is smallest for the most dark matter-dominated model ($\Ydynzero=30$), and largest for the model with $\Ydynzero=3$.
 We estimate the size of the constant-density core by fitting an empirical density profile to the $N$-body data.
 To reduce Poisson noise, we stack $N$-body snapshots from the time interval $t=(2\pm0.1)\,\Gyr$ of the four random $N$-body realizations (see Sec.~\ref{Sec:NumericalSetup}).
 We use a fitting function of the form